alanmitchell/bmon/docs/source/system-administrator-introduction.rst

 System Administrator Introduction
 =================================

-This System Administrator documentation explains how to install and configure the system for your particular buildings and sensors.
-These activities should be the task of one or two system administrators who have more expertise with BMON than the general Users who are just interested in viewing and analyzing the data.
+This documentation explains how to install and configure the system for your particular buildings and sensors.
+These activities should be the task of one or two system administrators who have more experience with BMON than the general Users who are simply interested in viewing and analyzing the data.

-The separate system administrator topics are summarized below, and the associated documents are available through the sidebar on the right or by clicking on the section headings below.
+The separate system administrator topics are summarized below, and the associated documents are available through the sidebar on the left or by clicking on the section headings below.

 :ref:`BMON Installation <how-to-install-BMON-on-a-web-server>`
 --------------------------------------------------------------

 This document gives instructions for installing BMON on a web server.
-Linux skills and preferably some Python and Django skills are necessary to perform this task.
+Linux skills and preferably some experience with Python and Django are necessary to perform this task.

 :ref:`Adding Buildings and Sensors <adding-buildings-and-sensors>`